 Water Quality: Docket No. 58-0102-1703 - Negotiated Rulemaking

-Rulemaking initiated to designate domestic water supply as a beneficial use in twelve water bodies where the Safe Drinking Water Information System indicates an active surface water intake and where domestic water supply is not currently designated.
+Rulemaking initiated to designate domestic water supply as a beneficial use in water bodies where the Safe Drinking Water Information System indicates an active surface water intake and where domestic water supply is not currently designated.

 Status of Rulemaking

 No additional meetings are scheduled.
 Proposed rule open for public comment August 1 through 31, 2018.

 Rulemaking Documents Required by Idaho Administrative Procedure Act